ChannelFinder/recsync/README.md

 * A white listed set of environment variables
 * The name, type, and description of all records
 * Any info() tags associated with these records
-* Any additional environment variables specified in setReccasterEnvironmentVars iocsh call
+* Any additional environment variables specified in addReccasterEnvVars iocsh calls

 RecCaster Usage
 ---------------